Azure/azure-sdk-for-python/doc/dev/tests.md

 (env)azure-sdk-for-python\sdk\my-directory\my-library> code .
 ```

-## Integrate with the pytest Test Framework
+## Integrate with the pytest test framework

 As a quick background, the Azure SDK uses the [pytest](https://docs.pytest.org/en/latest/) test runner to support creating unit and functional tests for Track 2 Azure libraries.
 To intall `pytest` run `pip install pytest` from your virtual environment, you can confirm the installation was successful by running `pytest -V`.
 The commands will run all files of the form `test_*.py` or `*_test.py` in the provided directory and its subdirectories, for more information check out the [docs](https://docs.pytest.org/en/stable/getting-started.html#run-multiple-tests).

 With the pytest test suite you can provide directories or specific tests to run rather than running the entire test suite: